adityaputravu/CV-Projects/README.md

-# CV-Projects
+# Random hobby projects
-Projects for people accessing my CV
+Projects on topics I felt interested in